Summer BBQ Catering: Planning a Full-Service Event

 These ideas help summer BBQ catering feel fresh and engaging while staying true to the informal tone of the season.

-Corporate BBQ Catering: Designing the Guest Experience
+Designing the Guest Experience

 The guest experience shapes how the day unfolds.
 When the layout supports movement and the pacing feels clear, people ease into the event naturally.